Info icon

 01 Sign in to the AWS Management Console.

-03 In the navigation panel, under Instances, choose Reserved Instances.
+03 In the left navigation panel, under Instances, choose Reserved Instances.

-05 Click inside the Filter by attributes or search by keyword box, choose Start, and set the Date and Time required for the review.
-After the right date and time is set (i.e. 7 days before), select After this date and choose Set to apply the date/time filter that will return the Reserved Instance purchase requests placed after the date/time set.
+05 Click inside the Filter by attributes or search by keyword box located under Reserved Instances, choose Start, select Equals from Operators, enter the date (timestamp) required for the review, and press Enter.
 This filtering technique will return the active Amazon EC2 reservation purchases placed in the last 7 days, within the current AWS cloud region.
 If no purchases matching your filter criteria are found, there were no Reserved Instance purchases placed in the last week.
 If one or more purchases matching your filter criteria are returned by the Amazon EC2 console and you are unaware of any these purchases, check your Amazon CloudTrail logs or contact AWS Support Center to resolve the purchase issue for the unwanted reservation.

 Using AWS CLI

-01 Run describe-instances command (OSX/Linux/UNIX) using predefined and custom query filters to list the IDs of the active Amazon EC2 reservations available in the selected AWS region:
+01 Run describe-instances command (OSX/Linux/UNIX) with predefined and custom query filters to list the IDs of the active Amazon EC2 reservations available in the selected AWS region:

 aws ec2 describe-reserved-instances